This setting is available for Controllers and Account Owners only.

 For every account, we are always asking for:

-- your bank account to fund Spendesk (512): it's usually your corporate bank account and the one you've chosen to fund Spendesk the first time.
+your bank account to fund Spendesk (512): it's usually your corporate bank account and the one you've chosen to fund Spendesk the first time and on.

 👉 If you have the expense claims module activated, check out how to add your employee accounts.

 Add your expense accounts

 There are two ways to add expense accounts:

 you can add them manually: you have to add their name and their accounting code.
 Click on Save when you're done.